KhoiBui/KhoiBui.github.io/_posts/Week-One.md

 with an Android mobile application without really knowing anything about Android development.
 The idea sounded very simple but is a different story in practice.
 I'll have to buckle down and cram my head into every Android book I can find.
+<h2>Tip of the week</h2>
+Consider giving zsh a shot.
+It has all of the functionalities of bash but with tons of extra plugins and pretty themes.
+Here is a repo to get you started: https://github.com/robbyrussell/oh-my-zsh